-am proud to have served as President of CALAOMS The Meeting will also offer AAOMS's Office Based Emergency Airway Management (OBEAM) course.
-To maintain membership in AAOMS, every OMS needs to have completed an emergency airway management simulation everyone to take advantage of this course offering in our state so as not to be in a time crunch later.
+The Meeting will also offer AAOMS's Office Based Emergency Airway Management (OBEAM) course.
+To maintain membership in AAOMS, every OMS needs to have completed an emergency airway management simulation course such as OBEAM by 2026.
+I would highly encourage everyone to take advantage of this course offering in our state so as not to be in a time crunch later.
 Also, since OBEAM will be in San Jose, costs associated with traveling to Chicago can be avoided.

-sia team model.
-We have always supported the anesthesia such as "Opioid use in the office" and "Managing stress in the team model of an OMS leader/anesthesia permit holder with office," which can be utilized for lunch-and-learns with your team members.
+CALAOMS has launched on-demand webinars on topics such as "Opioid use in the office" and "Managing stress in the office," which can be utilized for lunch-and-learns with your team members.
 Additional content is being built and will be posted next year.

 Oral and Maxillofacial Surgery Assistants (OMSA) is an online course now and surgical assistants can utilize this resource all year long.
-Interested OMSAs no longer need to wait for a certain time or weekend of the year to participate in the course, so please take advantage of this valuable resource. the presence of highly trained staff further enhances the safety CALAOMS recommends that OMSA be on a 2-year renewal cycle similar to that of Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support.
+Interested OMSAs no longer need to wait for a certain time or weekend of the year to participate in the course, so please take advantage of this valuable resource.
+CALAOMS recommends that OMSA be on a 2-year renewal cycle similar to that of Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support.

-Education Committee, especially the Co-Chairs, Dr. Vivian Jui and Dr. Nima Massoomi.
+I want to thank the tireless work done by the Continuing Education Committee, especially the Co-Chairs, Dr. Vivian Jui and Dr. Nima Massoomi.
 The CE Committee is one of the most important and active committees of CALAOMS.
 Anyone interested in serving on this committee should contact Mrs. Pamela Congdon, CALAOMS's Executive Director.